rbc-research/dsos/README.md

 ## Quick Start

-Use simulated outlier scores to test for no adverse shift when the null (no difference) holds.
+Simulate outlier scores to test for no adverse shift when the null (no difference) holds.
 First, we use the permutation test:

 ``` r
 library(dsos)